This page has resources for tourism and hospitality businesses, and information about all the tourism-related projects we are involved in.

 As well as being our fantastic visitor attraction, the Beacon Museum has a visitor information point in its reception area.

 The museum has four floors of fantastic, interactive fun - everything from prehistory right up to a section on the Sellafield Story.
-Its attractive harbourside building also has a gift shop and cafe.
+Its attractive harbourside building also has a gift shop.

 The Copeland blog

-The Welcome Back campaign has funded a blog about planning a trip to Copeland in 2022 - why not share it with potential customers?
+The Welcome Back campaign has funded a blog about planning a trip to our area - why not share it with potential customers?
 It includes events, attractions and useful tips for potential travellers.

-The rural villages blog post explores Copeland's hidden gems: St.Bees, Seascale and Ravenglass.
+The rural villages blog post explores our hidden gems: St.Bees, Seascale and Ravenglass.